 It was Theodore Roosevelt who said, “Comparison is the thief of joy”.
-Meaning that when we compare ourselves to others, we feel inadequate.
-It’s mostly true.
+The meaning being; when we compare ourselves to others, we feel inadequate.
+Theodore was right, right?

 We are living in a time of peak comparison, the popularity of the term FOMO is evidence of this.
 Using Google Trends as a proxy, we can see that we’re at peak FOMO.
 The chart below shows a crash in FOMO search volume when coronavirus hit.
 It’s much harder taking picture-perfect photos that make followers jealous when everyone is stuck indoors.

 But we’re back to all times highs, mostly driven by Meme stocks, Bitcoin, Dogecoin …you name it.
 Who needs the FT when you have Snapchat for stock picking.
 It’s another area of life that social media now tells us we’re falling behind in, “look everyone’s getting rich on Dogecoin and GameStop while you sit on the sofa watching Netflix!”.

 Admit it, when a coworker is talking about how great things are, there’s at least some envy.
 But whenever there’s bad news, we’re eager to hear it, we console whomever and wish them better.